 Associates can expect that early in their career they will have significant client contact and case management responsibility.
 This additional responsibility is balanced with readily available supervision and guidance from the firm’s principals.
 The “open door” policy of our senior attorneys provides a valuable training ground and mentoring experience for our new associates.

 The annual minimum billable goal that our associates are expected to achieve is reasonable and attainable.
 Associates who exceed this goal qualify for a bonus.

 Our firm has traditionally hired at least one summer clerk each year to work on a variety of matters during the summer following the second year of law school.
 Our summer program is for the full summer.
 We allow our summer clerks to work on projects of real importance, and we incorporate our summer clerks into the work of the law firm with as much responsibility as their skills and experience will allow.

-A summer clerk can expect to work directly with a number of different attorneys in a wide range of practice areas.
-The high level of involvement with the work of the firm is combined with support and supervision from both the associates and the partners of the firm.
 Because our program encourages collaboration with people within several different practice areas, it provides both a valuable learning experience and an opportunity for summer clerks to fully assess their compatibility with the work and their colleagues as they consider their options for future full-time employment with our firm.

 Our firm operates through teams of paralegals, attorneys and office assistants.
-Each paralegal works in conjunction with one or two attorneys to meet our clients’ needs.
+Each paralegal works in conjunction with one or more attorneys to meet our clients’ needs.
 In turn, office assistants work with our paralegals to perform non-billable, clerical tasks, and run errands outside of the office.
 This team approach is designed to provide our clients with efficient services, while allowing our staff to work together to maximize each person’s potential.